openshift/training/beta-4-setup.md

 storage option to be the only appropriate configuration for production use.

-In order to use dm.thinpooldev you must have an LVM thinpool available, the `docker-storage-setup` package will assist you in configuring LVM however you must provision your host to fit one of these three scenarios :
+In order to use dm.thinpooldev you must have an LVM thinpool available, the `docker-storage-setup` package will assist you in configuring LVM.
+However you must provision your host to fit one of these three scenarios :

 *  Root filesystem on LVM with free space remaining on the volume group.
 Run